 Cannondale Quick is designed to give you a good workout, help you lose weight or improve your fitness, commute through the city, or just cruise around with your friends.

-The target audience for these bikes is not necessarily hardcore cyclists.
-They’re most suitable for urban dwellers who want to commute, workout, hang out with friends and family, or leave their car in the garage more often.
-They can be fitted with two water bottle cages, fenders, and rear racks, which would make them even more practical for year-round use.
+So, the target audience for these bikes is not necessarily hardcore cyclists.
+They’re most suitable for urban dwellers who want to commute, work out, hang out with friends and family, or leave their car in the garage more often.

 All Cannondale Quick bikes are also fitted with an integrated speed sensor that measures ride metrics, which fitness riders will especially like.